 In April 2003 at New York’s Madison Square Garden, Abdullah participated in “Let’s Make the World a Better Place,” an Islamic Internet University event that featured appearances by numerous anti-Semitic and anti-Israel speakers.

 In March 2005, Abdullah declared that women should not be permitted to lead men in Muslim prayers.

 Further, Abdullah has authored a number of articles on Islam’s teachings regarding family, marriage, divorce, and shura (decision-making).
-He is currently a member of ISNA’s Board of Directors and also works as a marriage counselor.
+He also works as a marriage counselor.

 Further Reading: “Muhammad Nur Abdullah” (BrotherhoodUnmasked.net); “AMA Raises Political Consciousness and [Money] at St. Louis Convention” (WRMEA.org, Jan-Feb, 1998).